 We recently bought a rock cover from Dekorra and we absolutely love it.
 Normally these kinds of rocks are fairly obvious that they are fake but the ones from Dekorra are amazing.
-If you are looking to hide your septic tank lid then look now further than Amazon To get a larger look or to purchase click on the link below to go to Amazon.
+If you are looking to hide your tank lid then look now further than Amazon to get a larger look or to purchase click on the link below to go to Amazon.

-Septic Tank insurance
+Septic Tank Insurance

-It’s always a good idea to make sure your insurance policy for your home covers your septic tank.
-Common issues that can arise from the septic tank are when the pump fails and the tank starts to flow back into the house .
+It’s always a good idea to make sure your insurance policy for your home covers your tank.
+Common issues that can arise from the tank are when the pump fails and the tank starts to flow back into the house .
 This usually will happen at the lowest drain such as a shower or bathtub.

 The best thing to do is to call your insurance company and ask them if your policy covers septic system failure and sewage backup.
 Many insurance policies will require a writer on top of the home policy to cover such things.
 It’s an extra cost but pumps fail and it’s a better thing to have than to risk.

-Final Thoughts on Septic Tank
+Final Thoughts on Houses with Septic Tanks

 While this was a lot to take in, a house with a septic tank is pretty easy to maintain as long as you aren’t flushing things that shouldn’t be flushed.
 A filter before your pump will go a long way to preventing a lot of the issues.